 It isn’t enough to create the content.
 You need to promote and distribute it.
-Otherwise, it’s like shouting in an empty room, you’re loud, but there’s no one there to hear you.
+Otherwise, it’s like shouting in an empty room, you’re loud, but there’s no one to hear you.
 There are three ways you can promote your content: earned media, owned media, and paid media.

 Earned media is similar to owned media because they are the same type of platforms.
 The difference is that other people own them, so you need to earn your promotion.
 You’ll do this by getting shares, mentions, reviews, and features in external publications.
 This is more easily done through social media marketing where all it takes is a simple click on share.

 The final option is paid media.
 As the name implies, it’ll cost you money.
 You’ll gain traffic from search engine ads, display ads, social media ads, and appearances in paid publications.
 You can also use influencer marketing to have a broader reach to a targeted audience.

 7. Analyze Your Content Performance